Faith & Public Services

 A “hospital desert” means the county’s only emergency room is operated by a religious organization that follows doctrine-based clinical guidelines, such as the Catholic Church’s Ethical and Religious Directives (ERDs).
 The ERDs prohibit sterilization, contraception, emergency contraception, and abortion at all facilities that operate under them.

-New York state billing data (SPARCS) confirms these restrictions are reflected in actual care: Catholic hospitals document zero tubal ligations at a rate 36 percentage points higher than secular peers — even at facilities performing 800+ C-sections annually.
+New York state billing data (SPARCS) confirms these restrictions are reflected in actual care: Catholic hospitals document zero tubal ligations at a rate 46.8 percentage points higher than secular peers — 75% of religious hospitals record zero vs. 28.2% of secular peers — even at facilities performing 800+ C-sections annually.

 The Double Capture